keptn-contrib/servicenow-service/README.md

 ### Create ServiceNow secret

-- Create a ServiceNow kubernetes secret to allow the servicenow keptn service to create events and update alerts in ServiceNow.
+- Create a ServiceNow kubernetes secret to allow the ServiceNow keptn service to create events and update alerts in ServiceNow.

 - Create a file as shown below that contains your ServiceNow credentials and save it in your current directory as cred_file.yaml: